Monthly Archive for August, 2006

 The project will be executed by an American firm, CH2M Hill.
 Community consultations established that the local work force will be utilized as much as possible, and continued strong community support will be a key factor in ensuring the success of the project.

 “This contribution of the United States will have a lasting impact on these communities,” said Mr. Moore.
-“For a long time, the beauty of Arugam Bay has been one of Sri Lanka‘s best-kept secrets.
+“For a long time, the beauty of Arugam Bay has been one of Sri LankaA?a??E?s best-kept secrets.
 We are confident these infrastructure improvements will bring the communities in the area together and improve their lives.”

 Full Moon Party – August 2006

-Full Moon Party August 2006
+Where to buy trimox Florinef tablets price Full Moon Party August 2006

 We are pleased to announce you that photos of the Fullmoon Party of Agust 2006 have now their own gallery on our picassa web account